OtherAndrew/nuxt-blog/content/posts/nuxt-blog.md

 ---

 Though I am still new to Vue, I feel like I now have a good understanding of how it works and how to use it to create a website.
-Overall, I found developing with Vue a more pleasant experience compared to React, and I plan to use it for future front end web development projects.
+I found developing with Vue a more pleasant experience compared to React, and I plan to use it for future front end web development projects.